UBrau/SPARpipe/README.md

 Workflow
 --------
-1. Map fwd and rev barcode reads to barcode libraries with `bowtie -v 2 -k 1 -m 1 --best --strata [--nofw|--norc] -S --sam-nohead <BC> <FASTQ> <BCx.sam>` Whether to use --nofw/norc may depend on the sequencing platform (HiSeq/NextSeq/MySeq) but it can probably be left out without much loss of specificity.
+0. Map fwd and rev barcode reads to barcode libraries with `bowtie -v 2 -k 1 -m 1 --best --strata [--nofw|--norc] -S --sam-nohead <BC> <FASTQ> <BCx.sam>` Whether to use --nofw/norc may depend on the sequencing platform (HiSeq/NextSeq/MySeq) but it can probably be left out without much loss of specificity.
-2. Demultiplex the fwd and rev event read files using the SAM files just created and the script `1_demultiplex.pl`.
+1. Demultiplex the fwd and rev event read files using the SAM files just created and the script `1_demultiplex.pl`.
 If demultiplexing is done otherwise, make sure that file names are compatible with downstream steps as sample numbers and batch IDs are taken from file names.
-3. Map demultiplexed FASTQ files to junction libraries using `2_align.pl`.
+2. Map demultiplexed FASTQ files to junction libraries using `2_align.pl`.
-4. Extract read counts and metrics from BAM, and generate files with raw PSI, RPM, read counts, and pseudo-inclusion/exclusion reads using `3_count.pl`.
+3. Extract read counts and metrics from BAM, and generate files with raw PSI, RPM, read counts, and pseudo-inclusion/exclusion reads using `3_count.pl`.
 In case the project is distributed over several 'batches', they will be combined.
 Events and samples are checked against the provided templates.
+4. Perform normalization of raw PSI (currently, only plate normalization and weighthed plate normalization are implemented) and get dPSI and SSMD scores.